This is the final instalment in Tips for Winning Travel Contests series. Read Tips for Winning Travel Contests Part 1 – Which Contests to Enter here.

 This Mistake – Not Checking Your Email or Phone

 When you enter a contest the rules will tell you when and how they will be contacting the winner.
-I have a secondary email (to prevent my main emails from being inundated with contest sponsor emails) to enter contests.
+I have a secondary email for contest entries.
 Even still I remember to check my contest email every day.
-If you’re contacted as a winner make sure to respond right away, because if you wait too long then you might be disqualified and they’ll have to choose another winner.
-You don’t want to mess up that.
+If you’re contacted as a winner make sure to respond right away.
+They could disqualify you as a winner if you don’t respond in time.
+Then the contest will choose another winner.
+You don’t want to lose a great prize because you didn’t respond back in time.

 The Mistake – Not Having a Passport